qmk/qmk_firmware/Keymap.md

 # Keymap Overview

-OMK keymaps are defined inside a C source file.
+QMK keymaps are defined inside a C source file.
 The data structure is an array of arrays.
 The outer array is a list of layer arrays while the inner layer array is a list of keys.
 Most keyboards define a KEYMAP() macro to help you create this array of arrays.

 ## Anatomy Of A `keymap.c`